SLEPc Users Manual#

 Abstract

-This document describes SLEPc, the Scalable Library for Eigenvalue Problem Computations, a software package for the solution of large sparse eigenproblems on parallel computers.
-It can be used for the solution of various types of eigenvalue problems, including linear and nonlinear, as well as other related problems such as the singular value decomposition (see a summary of supported problem classes in table SLEPc modules.
+This manual describes SLEPc, the Scalable Library for Eigenvalue Problem Computations, a software package for the solution of large sparse eigenproblems on parallel computers.
+It can be used to solve various types of eigenvalue problems, including linear and nonlinear, as well as other related problems such as the singular value decomposition (see a summary of supported problem classes in table SLEPc modules).
 SLEPc is a general library in the sense that it covers both Hermitian and non-Hermitian problems, with either real or complex arithmetic.

 Additional Documentation